ShinyKiwis/notes/web/js-journey/theory/03-operators/type-coercion.md

 And there is just still 3 types: numeric, boolean and string.

-The simplest cast is boolean conversion: any non-primitive value is always coercedto `true`, no matter if an object or an array is empty or not.
+The simplest cast is boolean conversion: any non-primitive value is always coerced to `true`, no matter if an object or an array is empty or not.

 Objects are converted to primitives via the internal [[ToPrimitive]] method, which is responsible for both numeric and string conversion.